ghcmartins1978/BetterWorkAI/static/docs/rust_helper_setup.md

 This document provides step-by-step instructions for setting up the BettermanAI Rust Helper on your local machine.
 The Rust Helper is a critical component that enables system-level monitoring and automation execution.

+## Why Do I Need the Rust Helper?

+**BettermanAI is a hybrid application** split between:
+- The web interface (running on Replit's servers in the cloud)
+- The automation capabilities (which must run locally on your computer)

+For privacy and security reasons, all automation code that monitors and controls your desktop runs locally on your machine, not in the cloud.
+The Rust Helper provides this critical local functionality.

+**Without the Rust Helper connected, you will not be able to:**
+- Record or run automation macros
+- Capture screenshots or monitor system events
+- Receive automation suggestions

 ## What is the Rust Helper?

 The Rust Helper is a local application written in Rust that provides: